 Whistler Craft Breweries

-I speak from experience when I say there’s nothing better than an ice cold beer after a day on the slops.
-Well maybe an Irish coffee, but hey.
-Nothing is stopping you from having both!
+I speak from experience when I say there’s nothing better than an ice-cold beer after a day on the slopes.

-Luckily Whistler is now home to three breweries that have given the resort a firm place on BC’s Ale Trail.
-Here’s a quick look at each.
+Luckily, Whistler is now home to three beer bars (well, breweries) that have given the resort a firm place on BC’s Ale Trail.

 High Mountain Brewing Company

-Housed inside The Brewhouse Pub, High Mountain Brewing offers 4 flagship beers in addition to a variety of seasonal taps.
+Housed inside The Brewhouse Pub, High Mountain Brewing offers four flagship beers in addition to a variety of seasonal taps.

 My favourite choice is the 5 Rings IPA, the winner of the Best IPA award at the 2012 and 2014 BC beer awards.